+Fáilte!
 Claregalway Castle is a fully restored 15th century Anglo-Norman tower house.
 Situated on the banks of the River Clare, in Claregalway village, on the N17 road, the castle is just under 10 km from Galway City.
-The castle is open to the public daily from March to September 2015, 12 noon to 4 pm, Thursday - Sunday inclusive.
+The castle is open to the public daily from June to September, 12 noon to 4 pm, Thursday - Sunday inclusive.

-Claregalway Castle was the chief fortress of the powerful Clanricarde De Burgo or Burke family from the early 1400s to the mid-1600s.
-The Clanricarde Burkes were descended from William de Burgh, a knight who had taken part in the Anglo-Norman invasion of Connacht in the early 1200s.
+Claregalway castle was the chief fortress of the powerful Clanricard de Burgo or Burke family from the early 1400s to the mid-1600s.
+The Clanricard Burkes were descended from William de Burgh, an English knight of Norman ancestry who led the colonial expansion into Connacht in the early 1200s.
 His brother Hubert was Justiciar of England.
 William became the progenitor of one of the most illustrious families in Ireland.

 The speakers forum at the Garden Festival features internationally renowned experts, along with a feast of outdoor music, an archery display by Living Longbows, a children's programme full of surprises, open air entertainment, craft and food....making this festival an explosion of colour, scent, sound, texture and tastes to remember!